sulagnag/Udacity_DataEngineering-Capstone-Project/README.md

 ### Questions that can be asked
 Before we proceed with the ETL process we need to focus on the questions we would like to ask
-1. Top 3 ports with highest number of immigrants
+1. Top 3 ports with highest number of immigrants for a given year
-2. States with the ports seeing most number of immigrants
+2. States/regions with the ports seeing most number of immigrants for a given year
-3. Top 3 countries (residence) from which most people travel to the US
+3. Top 3 countries (residence) from which most people travel to the US for a given year
 4. Number of males and females immigrants for a given month in a year
 5. Number of males and females immigrants for a given airport
-6. US states/regions preferred by Female Immigrants
+6. US states/regions preferred by Female Immigrants over the years
 7. Avg age of immigrants for a given month in a year
 8. Most common visa type for immigrants for a given month and year or US region (state)
 9. Most common purpose of visit for immigrants for a given month and year or US region (state)